I Feel Like No Woman Is Attracted To Me: Low Self-Esteem And How It Impacts Dating

 Getty/MoMo Productions

 In many cases, one of the best ways to treat low self-esteem is to interrupt the thought processes and patterns that lead to thinking poorly of yourself.
-Going through this particular malady is usually accompanied by a host of negative self-talk, ranging from your appearance to the very worth of yourself as a human being.
+Going through this challenge is usually accompanied by a host of negative self-talk, ranging from your appearance to the very worth of yourself as a human being.
 Improving the way you look at, speak to, and care for yourself is the primary line of defense in treating and overcoming low self-esteem and all that it encompasses.

 Lifestyle changes might also help with self-esteem.
 Enacting self-care routines, eating healthy, whole foods, journaling, meditating, and exercising can all help boost your mood overall, leading to greater self-esteem.
 While it is certainly possible to take care of yourself and still find yourself saddled with low self-esteem, it is far more difficult to speak poorly to and of yourself if you consistently show yourself kindness, compassion, and care.